-Keep the number of your local poison control centre near the phone.
+Keep the number of your local poison centre near or in your phone.

-The Ontario Poison Centre (1-800-268-9017) provides an up-to-date list of the ones in Canada.
-In the event your child is potentially poisoned, contact your regional poison information centre.
-If your province or territory does not have a poison control centre, dial 911.
+Program the number into your phone’s contact list, or in a visible location, such as on your fridge.
+In the event your child or someone else in your household is potentially poisoned, contact your local poison information centre.
+If your province or territory does not have a poison control centre, or if the person loses consciousness or has difficulty breathing, dial 911.

 Medications are the leading cause of poisoning in children.
-Experts recommend you keep these small packets, bottles of pills or syrups in a locked box stored on a high shelf.
+Always store medicine packages, bottles of pills or syrups locked up high, out of sight and out of reach of children.

 Keep all medication in original child-resistant packaging.